Taxation in Israel – General Information

 Basic Rules:

-- For owners of more than one property: Land appreciation is usually taxed at 25%.
-If the property was purchased before 1.1.2014, then the linear portion of the gain attributed to the holding period before 1.1.2014 can be exempt from tax, according to the rules prior to 1.1.2014, as long as they haven’t used the exemption within the last 4 years prior to the sale.
+• For owners of more than one property: Land appreciation is usually taxed at 25%.
+If the property was purchased before 1.1.2014, then the linear portion of the gain attributed to the holding period before 1.1.2014 can be exempt from tax, according to the rules prior to 1.1.2014, if they haven’t used the exemption within the last 4 years prior to the sale.

 Step Up Basis

-When an Israeli resident inherits (or receives as a gift) a property from a foreign resident, the capital gain tax will apply upon sale of the property.
-By default, the new owner of the property will “step into the shoes” of the original owner and is taxed on the entire capital period during the entire holding period of the original owner and based on the original cost basis.
-However, The Israeli tax authorities allow for a possibility to apply for a “Step up Basis” through a special form.
-The form requires a specific list of documents to provide to approve the step up basis.
+When an Israeli resident inherits (or receives as a gift) a property from a foreign resident, the capital gain tax will apply upon the sale of the property.
+By default, the new owner of the property will “step into the shoes” of the original owner and is taxed on the entire capital period during the entire holding period of the original owner, and based on the original cost basis.
+However, the Israeli tax authorities allow for the possibility of applying for a “Step-up Basis” through a special form.
+The form requires a specific list of documents to provide to approve the step-up basis.

-This guest post was written by Avraham Deustch’s office and Yair Givati.
-The content presented here represents information and opinions of the guest writers and not Nefesh B’Nefesh.
+This guest post was written by Alan R. Deutsch, CPA office and Yair Givati.
+The content presented here represents the information and opinions of the guest writers and not Nefesh B’Nefesh.
+Feel free to contact Alan at 02-999-2104 for additional information.